 Unfortunately, some women who have previously undergone breast augmentation or reconstruction with implants experience some degree of chronic discomfort or pain following their surgery.
-When this discomfort or pain becomes life limiting and reduces activity, exercise, etc, revision surgery may be considered.
+When this discomfort or pain becomes life-limiting, revision surgery may be considered.

 Before and After Photos

-During any surgical procedure, inadvertent injury (Ie: stretching or division) of small nerve branches is possible.
-In most situations, the nerve recovers and there is no long lasting side effects.
-Infrequently, this nerve injury will result in scar tissue formation in or around the nerve branch, called a “neuroma” and create a very painful site.
-This pain condition may be relieved by identifying the affected nerve and transposing it into nearby muscle any procedure known as targeted muscle reinnervation.
+During any surgical procedure, inadvertent injury, stretching or division of small nerve branches is possible.
+In most situations, the nerve recovers and there are no long-lasting side effects.
+Infrequently, this nerve injury will result in scar tissue formation in or around the nerve branch, called a “neuroma.”
+In these rare instances, Neuroma can be quite painful.
+This painful condition may be relieved by identifying the affected nerve and transposing it into nearby muscle in a procedure known as targeted muscle reinnervation.

-Historically, the primary technique for reconstruction and augmentation placed The implant beneath the pectoralis muscle.
-In some women, the implant in this location creates abnormal stretch on the muscle and pressure on the chest wall which leads to discomfort.
-This condition may be relieved by converting the implant from behind to in front of the pectoralis muscle.
+Historically, the primary technique for reconstruction and augmentation had placed the implant beneath the pectoralis muscle.
+In some women, the implant in this location creates an abnormal stretch on the muscle and pressure on the chest wall which leads to discomfort.
+This condition may be relieved by repositioning the implant from behind to in front of the pectoralis muscle.

 Implant to DIEP